Benoit3/Diematic_to_MQTT/README.md

 <h3>Limitations</h3>

-With this release 313 (boiler bought end of 2006), and this version 1.4 of pages, previous limitations has been solved with sometimes the help of workaround.
+With this release 313 (boiler bought end of 2006), some limitations has been solved with sometimes the help of workaround.
 Temporary anti freezing, is no more available as it was not correctly settable through the Diematic 3 Modbus interface, but permanent antifreezing mode has replaced it.
 Notice that, in this case the remote control shows below display, which is normal (you can get it with the mode button selecting antifreeze during 5s) :
 ![AntiFreeze](ReadMeImages/AntiFreeze.png)

 Main found limitations of the Diematic 3 interfaces are :